-If you prefer the Windows PE boot media method, for Windows 10 devices, make sure you use a Windows 10 ISO earlier than v1903.
+If you prefer the Windows PE boot media method for Windows 10 devices, use a Windows 10 ISO earlier than v1903.
 Else the WinPE boot media creator throws the following error:

 Secondly, the offline image restore operation didn’t work well on GPT disks.
 As per some users on SuperUser, the disks need to be converted to MBR for the DriveImage XML restore operation to work.
 If not, the following error may pop up:

 Restore a DriveImage XML Backup Using Windows PE Boot Media

 After creating the Windows PE boot media per the Runtime website’s instructions, you’ll see the DriveImage XML icon on the Windows PE desktop.